walisonvini/dashboard/README.md

 7. Build frontend assets
     ```bash
+    # Run this in a separate terminal
     npm run dev
     ```

 8. Serve the application
     ```bash
+    # Run this in a separate terminal
     php artisan serve
+    ```

+9. Start queue workers
+    ```bash
+    # Run this in a separate terminal
+    php artisan queue:work --queue=default,logs
     ```

 > 💡 **Development Tip:** For hot module replacement (HMR), run both servers simultaneously: